nickbild/fpga_vga/README.md

 A `1` is full on, and `0` is full off.
 A total of 8 colors can be generated.
 With address and data choices set, send a high pulse to the interrupt.
 This writes the pixel data to BRAM and the VGA generator will display it on the next frame (60 frames / second).

 To demonstrate the functionality, I have written some example [Arduino code available here](https://github.com/nickbild/fpga_vga/blob/master/arduino_example/arduino_example.ino).
-I have also controlled it with a [Raspberry Pi 3 B+](https://github.com/nickbild/fpga_vga/blob/master/update_memory.py).
+I also have an example for interfacing from a [Raspberry Pi 3 B+](https://github.com/nickbild/fpga_vga/blob/master/update_memory.py).

 ## Media